 The United Nations calls this International Mother Earth Day because “Mother Earth” is a multi-national common expression used in most cultural references to our planet home.
 Many celebrate Earth Day on the vernal equinox as a season-appropriate festival.
 Many governments and active environmental groups extend this observation throughout a week or a month of events and activities.

 One hour, one day, one week, one month of attention will not adequately address or solve the problems we’ve caused our home planet.
 Wherever and whenever, an Earth-focused day is a call to each of us to increase our awareness of and to take serious personal responsibility for the health of our environment.
 In every way we can.
-Today is #EarthDay’s 49th anniversary.

-This #EarthDay finds us with a greater understanding that economic growth and sustainability go hand in hand, that #ClimateChange treaties are beginning to produce results, and that every individual makes a real difference with each planet-smart action however small.
+Even in the midst of a global COVID-19 pandemic, this #EarthDay finds us with a greater understanding that economic growth and sustainability go hand in hand, that #ClimateChange treaties are beginning to produce results, and that every individual makes a real difference with each planet-smart action however small.

 One planet-smart act at a time.
 That is how Wangari Maathai started Kenyan tree planting… over 50 million trees ago!